canarybit/cc-docs/docs/tools/cli.md

 ## Data collection

-CanaryBit CLI does not collect data by default.
+CanaryBit CLI does not store any sort of data.